hyperstack-org/hyperstack/docs/activerecord_api.md

 Like `save` destroy returns a promise that is resolved when the destroy completes.

-After the destroy completes the records `destroyed?` method will return true.
+After the destroy completes the record's `destroyed?` method will return true.

 #### Other Instance Methods